ceezey/PaperPup/README.md

-# PaperPub
+# PaperPup

-PaperPub is a centralized hub for student resources, providing an easy way to organize and access educational materials.
+PaperPup is a centralized hub for student resources, providing an easy way to organize and access educational materials.

 ## Purpose